stobinaator/virtual-assistant/README.md

 -> changed to: webbrowser.open(URL)

-- Pick a random name from a list to call me.
+- Pick a random name from a list to call me.</br>
-- changed "news" to be "sites" command.
+- changed "news" to be "sites" command.</br>
-- changed the site references from triggers "1/2/3" to their respective names "reddit/golem" etc.
+- changed the site references from triggers "1/2/3" to their respective names "reddit/golem" etc.</br>
-- changed some variables to constants
+- changed some variables to constants.</br>
-- added a configurations file, moved the constants there
+- added a configurations file, moved the constants there.</br>
+- added json file for the greeting names/responses.</br>
+- added a requirements file.</br>